What Is Free-Range Parenting?

 - In 2007, Son Ed, age 8, can only walk 300 yards (to the end of his street) unaccompanied.

-A 2015 article in Australia’s The Daily Telegraph lamented the loss of basic life skills among the millennial generation, including cooking, washing clothes, changing bed sheets, and even knowing what a fuse box looks like.
+An article in Australia’s The Daily Telegraph lamented the loss of basic life skills among the millennial generation, including cooking, washing clothes, changing bed sheets, and even knowing what a fuse box looks like.
 “As parents, we have to accept some of the responsibility,” said the author.

 The loss of basic life skills is part of what free-range parents say they are trying to prevent, along with loss of independence and confidence brought about by 1) fear, or 2) unwillingness to allow our kids to fail.

+TalkingParents offers information on several parenting styles, including positive parenting and authoritative parenting.
 To learn more about free-range parenting, and add your voice to the discussion, learn more at https://letgrow.org/.